 Founder & Chief Consumer Officer of d.light

-Sam co-founded d.light in 2007 and served as the company’s founding CEO.
-During his tenure as CEO, he raised over $11 million in funding, started the India sales and marketing division, and oversaw multiple launches of products, including the award-winning S250 and S10.
-Sam has been selected as an Ashoka Fellow and World Economic Forum Young Global Leader; he was also recognized by Forbes as one of the world’s top 30 social entrepreneurs.
-Prior to d.light, he founded and managed multiple ventures in Africa, including improved agriculture and construction businesses, a for-profit NGO cultivating the miracle tree Moringa oleifera, and the distribution of low-cost latrines, cook stoves and rain water catchment cisterns.
-Sam has lived in Cameroon, Mauritania, Pakistan, Peru, India, Rwanda, Canada, Hong Kong, and the United States.
-He served as a Peace Corps Volunteer in Benin, West Africa which is where he first began working with Moringa.
-After graduating with degrees in Biology and Environmental Studies from the University of Victoria, Canada, he earned an MBA from Stanford.
+Sam co-founded d.light in 2007 and served as the company’s founding CEO. d.light has impacted over 84 million lives, providing solar powered lights and home systems to families with limited or no electricity. d.light has offices across Africa and Asia serving 62 countries, and provides employment to thousands of solar entrepreneurs.
+Sam is an Ashoka Fellow and World Economic Forum Young Global Leader; and recognized by Forbes as one of the world’s top 30 social entrepreneurs, and by the African Leadership Network as a next generation leader for Africa.
+Prior to d.light, he founded and managed multiple ventures in Africa, including improved agriculture and construction businesses, a for-profit NGO cultivating Moringa, and the distribution of low-cost latrines.
+Sam joined the Peace Corps in Benin, West Africa where he first worked with moringa.
+He has degrees in Biology and Environmental Studies and an MBA from Stanford.